GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 In computer memory, data is usually read in "chunks" that align with the architecture's word size.
 For example, on a 64-bit machine, data is most efficiently accessed when it is aligned on 64-bit (8-byte) boundaries.
 Misaligned access usually results in slower performance due to additional CPU cycles spent in rearranging the data.

-In Go, the language runtime and compiler handle most of the alignment issues, but you should still be aware of it, especially when you're working with low-level programming involving direct memory access or when you're trying to optimize data structures.
+In Go, the language runtime and compiler handle most of the alignment issues, but you should still be aware of it, especially when you're trying to optimize data structures.
 The `unsafe.Alignof` function can help you understand the alignment of different types in Go.

 ```go
 import (